API Key Management

 - The old key gets a

-rotation_grace_untiltimestamp (default: 24 hours) - Both keys work during the grace period
+rotation_grace_untiltimestamp (default: 24 hours, configurable via tenant policy) - Both keys work during the grace period

 - After the grace period, the old key stops working